Manggahan High School: Foundation Day

 Upon the recommendation of the Rizal High School principal, Josephine M. Cruz, and compliance with DepEd Order No. 71, s.
 2003, which is titled "Transfer of Delegated Authority from the Office of the Secretary to the Regional Offices Regarding Approval of the Establishment, Separation of Annexes, Integration, Conversion and Renaming of Public Elementary and Secondary Schools", RHS Manggahan Annex was separated from its mother school, Rizal High School on July 30, 2004.
 The exemplary performance, meritorious services rendered and selfless devotion as Head Teacher-in-charge of RHSAM, Mrs. Nancy J. Tolentino, named as the principal of Manggahan High School.
 The first year of operation as MHS was initiated by renovation And construction of the additional rooms of fifth floor of VPE I building.
 The 437 graduates of Manggahan High School were led by Jessica V. Lacson.

 After 10 years of Foundation

 BCE I, named after Hon.
 Mayor Bobby Eusebio, was inaugurated on June 16, 2014 with a program, where Incumbent Mayor Maribel Eusebio and Former Mayor Bobby Eusebio attended.
 The decade foundation week started on June 27, 2014 with a fun run called "Dekada Run Para sa Mataas na Paaralan ng Manggahan", where the students, alumni of MHS and former RHSAM, and parents joined and proceeds will be for the improvement of the school.
 The "Mr. and Ms. MHS Competition 2014" and Flashback Fri-dance were also a part of the decade foundation celebration.
 The main program of the decade foundation celebration and alumni homecoming were on August 1, 2014.
 Many booths were organized for students.
 The theme for decade foundation celebration is "MHS Moving Towards Perfect Ten".
 In November 2014, The CCTV cameras of the school were installed.

+A six storey with 15 classrooms Robert "Bobby" Cruz Eusebio Type School Building and a clinic at Kaginhawan street was inaugurated by Vico Sotto on May 2, 2022.
+The High School in Phase II B1 Karangalan Village Homeowners Association, a Rizal High School Annex underwent P 3.68 million repair and renovation from the General Fund.